silverstripeltd/sera/README.md

 `sera` stops commands from running at the same time in clustered environment.

-For example you might have two servers making an attempt to run the same task at the same moment, which can cause race conditions.
-This is normally prevented via a Message Queue (MQ) system, but there are cases where using a MQ adds too much overhead.
+We want to prevent two servers from running the same task at the same time when they can cause cause race conditions.
+This can be prevented via a Message Queue (MQ) or centralised scheduling system.

+sera is a simpler solution to preventing a race condition in a multiple server environment.

-`sera` will only lock out commands with the same footprint from running concurrently.
-For example `script.sh 10` and `script.sh 20` will not be protected from each other - they will run as normal.
+`sera` will only lock commands with exactly the same arguments from running concurrently.
+E.g. Running `sera script.sh 10` on server A and `sera script.sh 20` on server B will not be prevented from running at the same time.

-`sera` relies on the MySQL `get_lock()` function to ensure that only one instance in a cluster is running a command at any time.
-Note however that `get_lock()` will not work in a Galera cluster.
+`sera` relies on the MySQL `get_lock()` function to ensure that only one server in a cluster is running a command at any time.
+Note however that `get_lock()` will not work in a Galera cluster or any other Master/Master set up.

 ## Usage

-	sera <wait-time-in-seconds> <command to run> < .. arguments and flags to command>
+	sera <timeout-in-seconds> <command to run> < .. arguments and flags to command>

-### wait-time-in-seconds
+### timeout-in-seconds

-This is how many seconds sera will wait for a lock to be released until it gives up and aborts running the command.
-This number can be 0.
+Sera will wait <timeout-in-seconds> for a lock to be released.
+If the task is currently locked and is not release within that time period, sera will not execute the <command to run>.

+If we want the command to always be executed on every node, but staggered, we set this value to the maximum time (and some more) for the command to be run on every server in the cluster.
+For example:

+long-running-task.sh takes maximum 30 seconds to finish on a server and we have four servers in the cluster.
+We then set the timeout to 120 seconds (4 * 30sec).

+    sera 120 long-running-task.sh

+If we don't care which node runs the command, but it's important that it doesn't overlap with another execution, we set the <timeout-in-seconds> to 0.

+    sera 0 there-can-be-only-one.sh

-### command to run and flags
+### command to run & flags

 The second and subsequent arguments is what command sera will execute.
-It will use the name of the commands and arguments as the name for the lock.
+Sera will make an md5 hash of the commands and arguments and use that as the lock name across the cluster.

-## Example
+## Example - Screenshot

 These two commands were started at roughly the same time, but only the one on the left got the lock first and the one to the right timed out after 5 seconds.

 ![Sera example](https://raw.githubusercontent.com/stojg/sera/master/usage.png)

 ## Configuration

-`/etc/sera.json`
+Sera needs a JSON config file located at  `/etc/sera.json`

+Example:

 	{
 		"server": "sera:secret@tcp(127.0.0.1:3306)/?timeout=500ms",